Foam set to be sprayed onto burning Illinois chemical plant

 Wilson said the foam would be sprayed onto burned and burning areas of the plant, including about a half million gallons of oil that began burning Monday morning at the now-ruined plant, which had manufactured lubricants, grease products and other fluids.

-Monday's explosion and fires prompted officials to evacuate residents within a 1-mile (1.6-kilometer) radius of the plant and to urge anyone within 3 miles (4.8 kilometers) of the plant to wear masks due to the threat posed by airborne impurities, Wilson said.
+Monday's explosion and fires prompted officials to evacuate residents within a 1-mile radius of the plant and to urge anyone within 3 miles of the plant to wear masks due to the threat posed by airborne impurities, Wilson said.

 "This is a large-scale operation that's going to take some time," he said at a Tuesday news conference.